hulikner/Exo-Travel/README.md

 ## Setup: Follow these steps exactly

 1. Clone the Exo-Travel-Database
-1. `cd` into the directory it creates
+1. `cd` into the directory it creates for the database
 1. Run `json-server -p 8088 -w database.json` from the `api` directory.
 1. Clone this repository
 1. `cd` into the directory it creates